 She prioritizes the approach which allows it to sustain enhanced bilateral relations with the Muslim world (Shia’s and Sunni’s) rather than triggering any unwanted upheavals.
 Apart from that, Chinese ties with Kazakhstan as an important energy producer persists, as this economic tie with China has opened avenues for business opportunities and investments for Kazakhstan and allows China to counterbalance Russian interests in the state.
 Additionally, Turkmenistan has allowed China to pursue major gas reserves projects, which has raised red flags for Russian interests.
-However, with the development of CPEC project; Russia, China, and Pakistan might emerge as the key triad in the region whose interests in the Central Asia coincide and pave way for enhanced strategic and economic cooperation.
+However, with the development of CPEC project; Russia, China, and Pakistan might emerge as the key triad in the region whose interests in Central Asia coincide and pave way for enhanced strategic and economic cooperation.
 Projects like Amur Bridge indicate new trade corridor between Russia and China, as it aims to improve the connectivity by reducing the transportation distance by around 700 km.

 Other regional players like India, Pakistan, Iran, and Turkey also have ambitions within Central Asia.
 To strategically overpower Pakistan, Indian policymakers have opted towards maintaining more stable relations with Central Asian states and Afghanistan.
 According to analysts, the two major objectives behind Indian interests within the region are driven under 2 factors; primarily to gain access to the hydrocarbons of the region and secondly eliminating scenarios where Pakistan can form a broad Islamic coalition against India.
 The access to these energy reserves will allow India to diminish its dependence on Iran and the Middle East.
-Pakistan’s interests within Central Asia are also energy driven as enhancing ties amidst the regional states will allow her to enhance its strategic potential.
+Pakistan’s interests within Central Asia are also energy driven by enhancing ties amidst the regional states will allow her to enhance its strategic potential.
 Under the CPEC initiative, Pakistan’s desire to strengthen bilateral trade with Central Asia persists.

 The Recent visit of Turkmenistan President to Kazakhstan displayed roots of emerging alliance amidst Uzbekistan and the former two; focusing towards enhancing ties via security and transportation.
 Turkmenistan enjoys the title of core supplier of natural gas in the region and additionally is the largest supplier of natural gas to China.
 The three main export routes of the country are Central Asia – Center Pipeline (CAS) to Russia, Central Asia – China pipeline (CACP) and two routes to Iran, which are Korpedzhe-Kurt Kui (KKK) and Dauletabad-Sarakhs-Khangiran pipelines.
 To further expand its market avenues she hopes to expand its influence in the European market via trade with the European Union.
 With the imposed sanctions upon Russia, Central Asian energy reserves are of critical interest in the EU market.

-Furthermore, Turkmenistan had also showed keen interests towards the Trans-Caspian Gas Pipeline Project i.e. the construction of a 300-km pipeline along the bottom of the Caspian Sea to the coast of Azerbaijan.
+Furthermore, Turkmenistan had also shown keen interests towards the Trans-Caspian Gas Pipeline Project i.e. the construction of a 300-km pipeline along the bottom of the Caspian Sea to the coast of Azerbaijan.
 The project is considered to be an effective solution for the supply of energy reserves in both Turkish and European markets.
 Recently, Turkmenistan and Azerbaijan have also signed a declaration on strategic partnership, foreseeing the cooperation in the delivery of energy reserves to the European markets.

-Though this project is strongly opposed by Russia and Iran, the construction of Baku International Sea Trade Port Alyat (Phase 1) has been taking place, which is stated to be completed by 2017.
+Though this project is strongly opposed by Russia and Iran, the construction of Baku International Sea Trade Port Alyat (Phase 1) has been taking place, which is slated to be completed by 2017.
 The target of developing this port is to link Turkey, the European Union, Iran, India, and Russia with three international rail lines.
 Additionally, Turkmenistan is also involved in the development of its Turkmenbashi International Sea Port (eastern part of the Caspian Sea); this port will serve as a key transit hub between Central Asia and Europe, and expected to be completed by 2017.
 Apart from that projects like TAPI (Turkmenistan-Afghanistan-Pakistan-India) are currently underway.